Export controls and security

 - post-award and project management

-The office of Knowledge Enterprise Development (OKED) is a resource to you and facilitates the ability for you to focus on your research.
-It is, therefore, critical you also understand your role in supporting the management of research projects..
+Knowledge Enterprise (KE) is a resource to you and facilitates the ability for you to focus on your research.
+It is, therefore, critical you also understand your role in supporting the management of research projects.

-All compliance areas are critical and I would like to take this opportunity to share more about two of those areas: Export Control Regulations and Laboratory Safety.
+All compliance areas are critical, and I would like to take this opportunity to share more about your responsibility for three of those areas: Export Control Regulations, International Engagement and Collaboration and Laboratory Safety.

 Export control regulations are federal laws that restrict the export of information, goods and technology and apply to: